 The Mishima Estate features Kunimitsu from the first Tekken in her Tag 3P costume, as well as Sarai, one of Ibuki's friends.
 The same stage also plays host to some heavy grunts from the Scenario Campaign mode of Tekken 6.

-In the Half Pipe stage there's a billboard of El Fuerte's restaurant.
+In the Half Pipe stage there's a billboard of El Fuerte's restaurant, and another one of the Drive-Through At Night stage in Street Fighter IV.
 There's also a billboard of Alex but it's very hard to spot.◊ On the lower level of the stage you can see Yun skateboarding on the ramp and Yang standing in the background watching the fight while Yun's girlfriend Houmei is running around him in circles.

 The El Fuerte billboard isn't the only one in that stage.
 Variations also feature Roger.
 Jr from Tekken 5, The Dolls, and even Ono-san and Harada-sanappear dressed as Blanka and Kuma respectively!